jimchristie/jimchristie/_posts/2018-05-10-the-battle-for-the-net.md

 title: The Battle for the Net
 snippet: >-
-  Over the next weekish, a number of websites will be engaged in a campaign to lobby the Senate to vote to block the FCC's repeal of net neutrality.
+  Over the next weekish, a number of websites will be engaged in a campaign to lobby the Senate to block the FCC's repeal of net neutrality.
 As a supporter of an open internet, I have decided to participate in this campaign.Many of the arguments around net neutrality focus on business objectives.
 But I think that there's a more important argument: Revoking net neutrality threatens our First Amendment right to freedom of expression.
 category: Life
 featured: true
 enabled: true